-This encoder circuit
+This encoder circuit was designed

-of the norcim web site.
+web site.
 Simply joining the two circuits together produces a

 With chatting to Pete, some additions to the circuits above have come up.
 Firstly, a 102 capacitor is necessary across each of the ‘D1’ diodes in the above small circuit.
 These simply ground RF from the transmit section. (which got forgotten when the circuit was drawn!)
 The second item that came up was the use of the SLM joystick circuit outlined in page3.
 This presented Pete with some problems.
 The coder circuit shown was designed using simple 5K mechanical trim joystick pots which give no problem.
 The SLM Electronic trim joysticks (see Radio3) however present too much load to the outputs of the 4017 chip resulting in low servo throw and some problems with rate switch operation.
 The picture shows Pete’s coder (top) with his decoder)

-This brings up a possible mod to
+This brings up a